RobertBerger/vagrant-phusion-baseimage/README.md

 *) I guess (since it's Windoze) you rebooted already a couple of times until here.
 If not it's now a good time to reboot!

-Check that we vagrant and virtualbox are on the system path, if not, fix it now!
+Check that we have vagrant and virtualbox are on the system path, if not, fix it now!

 *) install Cygwin: http://www.cygwin.com/install.html and make sure you choose git: